Keys to fair and responsible banking risk assessments

 Your fair lending program should support fair and responsible banking efforts

-Fair and responsible banking is the intersection of corporate governance, compliance, and social responsibility practices that aim to prevent discriminatory, unfair, deceptive, abusive, and predatory acts and practices, such as being charged unwarranted, excessive fees for overdrafting accounts.
-Fair and responsible banking monitors risks related to potential discrimination and unethical lending practices, and it includes a review of outcomes and processes related to customer experience.
+Fair and responsible banking is the intersection of corporate governance, compliance, and social responsibility efforts that aim to prevent discriminatory, unfair, deceptive, abusive, and predatory acts and practices such as redlining or charging unwarranted, excessive fees for overdrafting accounts.
+A thorough approach to fair and responsible banking should include monitoring risks related to potential discrimination and unethical lending practices as well as a review of outcomes and processes related to customer experience.

-Additionally, the Community Reinvestment Act (CRA) encourages financial services organizations to help meet the needs of the communities in which they do business, including making investments in low- and moderate-income neighborhoods.
+In addition, the Community Reinvestment Act (CRA) encourages financial services organizations to help meet the needs of the communities where they do business, which can include making loans and investments in low- and moderate-income neighborhoods.

 Fair and responsible banking risk assessments can affect your entire organization